Rubology/encoded_token/README.md

 <a name='description'></a>
 ## Description

-**Encoded Tokens** are a more secure and efficient replacement for secure tokens, and used in features such as:
+**Encoded Token** is a more secure and efficient replacement for secure tokens.
+Used in features such as:

 - password reset links: `/password_resets/xxx_encoded_token_xxx`
 - email confirmation links: `/email_confirmations/xxx_encoded_token_xxx`